Types of Subdivision

 According to MDP2010:

-For a comprehensive explanation of the MD's policies and guidelines regarding Industrial Development in the Highway 2A Industrial Corridor, please consult the Highway 2A Industrial ASP by clicking below.
+For a comprehensive explanation of the County's policies and guidelines regarding Industrial Development in the Highway 2A Industrial Corridor, please consult the Highway 2A Industrial ASP by clicking below.

-The MD of Foothills encourages businesses to locate here.
+The County of Foothills encourages businesses to locate here.
 Local business brings the opportunity to purchase goods and services close to home and provide local employment opportunities.
-In addition, businesses are important generators of municipal revenue to help create a balanced and stable tax base in the MD.
+In addition, businesses are important generators of municipal revenue to help create a balanced and stable tax base in the County.

 Participation in recreation activities is one of the foundations of a balanced life.
-Within the MD of Foothills No. 31 there is a diverse spectrum of recreational and educational facilities which are important to the well being of a healthy and engaged community.
+Within Foothills County there is a diverse spectrum of recreational and educational facilities which are important to the well being of a healthy and engaged community.

 The following three categories of recreational development are those contemplated within the Municipal Development Plan: